 We are also here for you personally.
 If you have a question we may be able to answer, or you want to know why we wrote something we wrote, you can call us, send an e-mail or write to us at any time.
 The Letter isn't just a publication, it's a service.
 That's one more thing that makes the Letter different — and worth reading.

 The Letter has been in print since 1923.
 Over time, its format has evolved, but its purpose has never changed: to assist you in the many complex decisions pertaining to your business, investments and personal finances.
 To help you make sense of what's happening in Washington.
 And to explain the future significance of today's headlines.

 In short, I'm confident that by helping you plan for what lies ahead, The Kiplinger Letter will help you make or save far more money than the nominal cost to subscribe.

-Then take advantage of a special New Subscriber offer to get 52 weekly issues — plus 12 free monthly issues of Kiplinger's Personal Finance Adviser — and save up to 67% off the cover price.
-Best of all, as a valued Kiplinger client, your subscription is fully protected by this risk-free 100% money-back guarantee.
+Then take advantage of a special New Subscriber offer to get 52 weekly issues — plus 12 free monthly issues of Kiplinger's Personal Finance Adviser — and save up to 63% off the cover price.
+Best of all, your subscription is fully protected by this risk-free 100% money-back guarantee.